Instead of Vesta — comparing Vepp and Vesta panels

 At first, you need to get used to horizontal menus and settings location.
 You get used to it quite fast but it’s not intuitive right away.
 For instance, the self-written SSL-certificate connection is located separately for some reason, in a completely different server configuration section.

 Now let’s open Vepp.
-Everything is intuitive here, you don’t need to figure out what’s hidden and where — all the basic settings are withing reach, it the website card.
-If something is not configured, a user will notice it at once and will be able to connect it in a couple of clicks.
+Everything is intuitive here, you don’t need to figure out what’s hidden and where — all the basic settings are within reach, in the website dashboard: SSL-certificate, domains, backups, website availability, and antivirus.
+If something is not configured, the user will notice it at once and will be able to connect it in a couple of clicks.
+Having statistics on the dashboard is a cool feature — the indicators are pulled from Google Analytics.
+You can watch how traffic grows, how many new visitors come to the website, and how many leave immediately.

 The website card in Vepp.
 Here you can connect an SSL-certificate and create a backup.
 If the website isn’t available, the widget starts glowing red